Etsy's Stock Is Not Ready For The Post-COVID-19 World (NASDAQ:ETSY)

 Historically, Etsy struggled to make happy customers frequent buyers; it is the reason why Etsy needs to invest more than a quarter of its revenue into marketing.
 Etsy is no Amazon (AMZN), Etsy is no Google, Etsy is no Facebook, Etsy is no Pinterest, people forget about Etsy, and it needs to advertise to keep a presence in their mind:

 And so when we reach out to them and say, why have you not bought in the last 12 months?
 The most common answer we get is what do you mean?
 I love Etsy.
 I thought, I bought more often and we tell them, no, you actually haven't been in the last 12 months.
-And they said, oh gosh I just didn't think of it."
+And they said, oh gosh I just didn't think of it." ~ Josh Silverman, CEO Etsy.

 For Etsy to become the leading marketplace for handmade products - in the mind of people - it needs to convert new buyers into habitual buyers.
 Etsy defines habitual buyers as customers who come to the site six or more times in a year or spend more than $200.

 And they -- that cohort grew 100% in the third quarter.
 I think last quarter we said, I think, grew 64%.
-And prior to that, that cohort has been growing in the low-20% range."
+And prior to that, that cohort has been growing in the low-20% range." ~ Josh Silverman, CEO Etsy.

-With 69 million active buyers in the third quarter of 2019 and 45 million active users in 2020, Etsy grew active buyers by 53% YoY.
+With 45 million active buyers in the third quarter of 2019 and 69 million active buyers in the third quarter of 2020, Etsy grew active buyers by 53% YoY.
 Clearly, the number of habitual buyers has grown significantly faster.
 However, I note that it remains uncertain how loyal those habitual buyers will turn out to be.
 And habitual buyers continue to make up less than 10% of Etsy's buyer base.
 Additionally, there are a couple of headwinds facing Etsy that will cause its revenue growth to slow down significantly:

 - There are 5 million habitual buyers and 7 million mask-only buyers in Q3 2020, so more than 10% of Etsy's active buyers are mask-only buyers, whilst in Q2 2020 this was 7%.
 It goes without saying that during a post-COVID-19 era, those customers are lost, no one will buy masks when the pandemic is over.
 This is affirmed by Etsy's management: it states that buyers whose first purchase on Etsy was a face mask primarily buy more facemasks.